 OPEN MATC CORRIDOR MONITORING ASSIGNMENTS

-There are still some great opportunities for becoming involved in this relatively new, exciting aspect of caring for the Appalachian Trail in Maine.
+There are still some great opportunities for becoming involved in this exciting aspect of caring for the Appalachian Trail in Maine.
 For information about corridor monitoring and field training sessions, visit the MATC website at www.matc.org or contact me (Dave Field) at 862-3674, email@example.com.
 You must participate in a field training session before an assignment will be made permanent.
 If you are unable to join a group session, I will make arrangements to train you on your own section.
 Note: The mileages given for each section are the distances along the boundary lines on each side of the corridor that a corridor monitor would need to walk to cover that section.
 For assignments on State-owned land, there are no surveyed boundary lines and monitoring is generally done by walking along the A.T. and observing the surroundings.

 FREQUENTLY ASKED QUESTIONS

 What is a tract and what is the A.T. corridor?